-- Use a plastic opening tool to gently pry the battery connector up from its socket on the logic board. - i Pry from the top and bottom of the connector bracket-there isn't as much of an overhang on the sides, and you may damage the connector. - ♠ Be very careful to only pry up on the battery connector and not the socket on the logic board.
+- Use a plastic opening tool to gently pry the battery connector up from its socket on the logic board. - Pry from the top and bottom of the connector bracket-there isn't as much of an overhang on the sides, and you may damage the connector. - Be very careful to only pry up on the battery connector and not the socket on the logic board.
 If you pry up on the logic board socket, you may break it entirely. - Remove the metal clip covering the antenna connector.

-- Use the clear plastic pull tab to gently lift the battery out of the iPhone. - isopropyl alcohol under the edge of the battery.
+- Use the clear plastic pull tab to gently lift the battery out of the iPhone. - If the tab breaks before the battery is freed, apply a few drops of high concentration (over 90%) isopropyl alcohol under the edge of the battery.
 Wait about one minute for the alcohol solution to weaken the adhesive.
 Carefully slide a spudger under the battery tab to release the adhesive. - Prying in other places may cause damage.
 Don't try to forcefully lever the battery out.
 If needed, apply a few more drops of alcohol to further weaken the adhesive.
-Never deform or puncture the battery with your pry tool. - If there's any alcohol solution remaining in the phone, carefully wipe it off or allow it to air dry before installing your new battery. - if your replacement battery came in a plastic sleeve, remove it before installation by pulling it away from the the ribbon cable. - Before reconnecting the battery connector, be sure the contact clip (shown in red) is properly positioned next to the battery connector. - Before reassembly, clean metal-to-metal contact points with a de-greaser such as windex.
+Never deform or puncture the battery with your pry tool. - If there's any alcohol solution remaining in the phone, carefully wipe it off or allow it to air dry before installing your new battery. - (i) If your replacement battery came in a plastic sleeve, remove it before installation by pulling it away from the the ribbon cable. - Before reconnecting the battery connector, be sure the contact clip (shown in red) is properly positioned next to the battery connector. - Before reassembly, clean metal-to-metal contact points with a de-greaser such as windex.
 The oils from your fingers have the potential to cause wireless interference issues. - Perform a hard reset after reassembly.
 This can prevent several issues and simplify troubleshooting.